 In the United States Court of Federal Claims

-OFFICE OF SPECIAL MASTERS No. 19-1622V UNPUBLISHED
+OFFICE OF SPECIAL MASTERS No. 20-0051V UNPUBLISHED

-DONNA R. RANDS,

-Petitioner.
+JANET JACKSON,

+Petitioner,

+٧.

-SECRETARY OF HEALTH AND HUMAN SERVICES,
+SECRETARY OF HEALTH AND HUMAN SERVICES, Respondent.

-Respondent.

-Chief Special Master Corcoran

-Filed: March 16, 2021

-Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

-Kelly Danielle Burdette, Burdette Law, PLLC, North Bend, WA, for petitioner.

-Kimberly Shubert Davey, U.S. Department of Justice, Washington, DC, for respondent.

-RULING ON ENTITLEMENT1

-On October 17, 2019, Donna R. Rands filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that she suffered a right shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza vaccine administered on September 24, 2018.
-Petition at 1.
+Chief Special Master Corcoran Filed: October 4, 2021 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Ronald Craig Homer, Conway, Homer, P.C., Boston, MA, for Petitioner.
+Ida Nassar, U.S. Department of Justice, Washington, DC, for Respondent.
+RULING ON ENTITLEMENT1 On January 15, 2020, Janet Jackson filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") from the administration of an influenza ("flu") vaccination on February 6, 2018.
+Petition at ¶1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On March 12, 2021, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+On September 30, 2021, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent agrees that "petitioner has satisfied the criteria set forth in the Vaccine Injury Table (Table) and the Qualifications and Aids to Interpretation (QAI):

-1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
+Specifically, Respondent's position is "that petitioner has satisfied the criteria set forth in the Vaccine Injury Table ("Table") and the Qualifications and Aids to 1 Because this unpublished Ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
-This means the ruling will be available to anyone with access to the internet.
+This means the Ruling will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), Petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.
 2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).

-petitioner has no history of pain, inflammation or dysfunction in her left shoulder; her pain and reduced range of motion occurred within 48 hours of receipt of an intramuscular vaccination; her symptoms were limited to the shoulder in which the vaccine was administered; and no other condition or abnormality was identified to explain her symptoms."
+Hereinafter, for ease of citation, all section references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).
+Interpretation ("QAI").
+That is, petitioner had no relevant history of pain, inflammation, or dysfunction in her right shoulder; her pain and reduced range of motion occurred within 48 hours of receipt of an intramuscular vaccination; her symptoms were limited to the shoulder in which the vaccine was administered; and no other condition or abnormality was identified to explain her symptoms.
 Id. at 5.
 In view of Respondent's position and the evidence of record, I find that Petitioner is entitled to compensation.
 IT IS SO ORDERED.

-s/Brian H. Corcoran

-Brian H. Corcoran

-Chief Special Master
+s/Brian H. Corcoran Brian H. Corcoran Chief Special Master